 The secret sauce for overcoming sales objections

-“It’s not [set] in stone that you have to have those objections,” he points out, adding that he prefers to reduce objections early in the sales process — so that you’re only getting them around 20 percent of the time.
+When it comes to sales objections, it’s best to reduce these objections early in the sales process — so that you’re only getting them around 20 percent of the time.

-Back to minimizing sales objective: Michael’s approach stems from knowing your target customer really well — having a clear sense of their industry, size, etc. Once you’re dealing with a prospect who meets that criteria, you should also be very clear on their problem — the problem that your product or service can solve.
+Minimizing sales objectives should stem from knowing your target customer really well — having a clear sense of their industry, size, etc. Once you’re dealing with a prospect who meets that criteria, you should also be very clear on their problem — the problem that your product or service can solve.

-“Most salespeople go wide instead of deep,” he explains.
-“Because they don’t want to lose any sales, so they want to take anybody and everybody, and the problem is you spread yourself too thin.
-You want to go deep.”
+Many reps go wide because they don’t want to lose any sales, so they take anybody and everybody, and they end up spreading themselves too thin.
+The trick is to go deep.